localvoid/ivi/README.md

 It is hard to guess how many different component types are used in Google Mail, but if it is like any other complex application, the ratio of components per component type shouldn't be too high.

 Benchmark implementations with zero components are obviously have zero component types.
-And when they don't have components, they can just analyze template and generate the most optimal code for all benchmarking test cases.
-It is a perfect situation if you are building library to win in benchmarks, but in complex applications the amount of the generated code will have a huge impact on the application code size, time to render first page and the probabilty that executed code will be JITed.

-Is it worth to generate the most optimal code to gain couple of microseconds that only noticeable in a microbenchmark?
-If you don't care about microbenchmarks, then it is much better to think how to reduce the amount of the generated code and the amount of different code paths.
+When there are no components, libraries that generate "optimal" code and don't care about the size of the generated code, and the amount of different code paths will have an advantage in a microbenchmark like this.

+But in a complex application it maybe worthwile to reduce the amount of the generated code instead of trying to optimize micro updates by a couple of microseconds.
+Virtual DOM libraries are usually have a compact code, because they are using a single code path for creating and updating DOM nodes, with no additional code for destroying DOM nodes.
+Single code path has an additional advantage that it has a higher chances that this code path will be JITed earlier.

 #### Complex data transformations